kourgeorge/project-origin/docs/Scientific.md

 It may even reveal some insights about more abstract nature and skills that animal and humans possess, like socializing, communication and even love.

 To make these ideas more tangible consider the following examples:
-- Assume that the physics of the simulation dictates that two creatures should be in specific place and perform a specific operation simultaneously in order to both get reward, would they learn to do so?
+- Assume that the physics of the simulation dictates that two creatures should be in a specific place and perform a specific operation simultaneously in order to both get reward, would they learn to do so?
 - If doing an action in a specific age or a specific time cycle of the universe, could result in a great reward, would make them "wait" to this age to do the action?

 ## Scientific Motivation
-project-origin can be employed to get us closer to answering intriguing questions on **intelligence**, on the **behavior of intelligent creatures** and maybe help us **hypothesise on the reason underlying nature rules**.
+project-origin can be employed to get us closer to answering intriguing questions on **intelligence**, on the **behavior of intelligent creatures** and maybe help us ** hypothesize on the reason underlying nature rules**.
 In the intelligence realm, first, it is a realistic environment for training intelligent creatures with various skills.
 Second, it may provide us with a deeper understanding of the development of complex skills from basic actions.
 Third, it can show us how intelligence and evolution, are two different mechanisms that affect each other and "cooperate" to build intelligence.